MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 22. Writing in 1954, G.E.
 Glezerman had discussed the base- superstructure contradiction and had stated that "It is necessary to acknowledge contradictions which arise be- tween the base and superstructure...under socialism."
 Cf. his Bazis i nadstroika v sovetskom obshchestve (Base and Superstructure in Soviet Society), Publishing House of the Academy of Sciences USSR, Moscow, 1954, p.
 325.

-23. Ai Siqi: "The Contradiction between Productive Forces and Relations of Production and Contradictions Among the People," Che-hsueh Yen-chiu, No. 3, 15 June 1958.
+23. Ai Siqi: "The Contradiction between Productive Forces and Relations of Production and Contradictions Among the People," Che-hsueh Yen-qiu, No. 3, 15 June 1958.

-24. Pang Zunian: "Some Thoughts on Chairman Mao's Theory of Two Kinds of Contradictions Viewed from the Marxist Theory of State," Che-hsueh Yen-chiu, No. 3, 15 June 1958.
+24. Pang Zunian: "Some Thoughts on Chairman Mao's Theory of Two Kinds of Contradictions Viewed from the Marxist Theory of State," Che-hsueh Yen-qiu, No. 3, 15 June 1958.

 25. Mao Zedong: On the Problem of the Correct Handling..., op. cit., p.
 4.

-26. Sun Tingguo: "A Tremendous Development of the Law of Marxist Dialectics," Che-hsueh Yen-chiu, op. cit.
+26. Sun Tingguo: "A Tremendous Development of the Law of Marxist Dialectics," Che-hsueh Yen-qiu, op. cit.

-27. Che-hsueh Yen-chiu, Statement of the Editorial Board, No. 4., August 1957.
+27. Che-hsueh Yen-qiu, Statement of the Editorial Board, No. 4., August 1957.

 28. Mao Zedong: On the Problem of the Correct Handling..., op. cit., p.
 4.